PyMLGame/pymlgame/README.md

 A controller
 ------------

 If you want players, your game needs a controller to have some inputs.
 Controllers should work with every game made with PyMLGame.
 There is a controller_example.py to play with.
-An Android based controller app is available [here][1].
+An Android based controller app is available [here][pymlctlr].

 Mate Light
 ----------

 To play PyMLGames you need the awesome Mate Light.
-You could use the one on [c-base space station][2], or build your own.
+You could use the one on [c-base space station][c-base], or build your own.
 If you're not near c-base and don't want to build your own, you can use the Mate Light emulator provided with PyMLGame.

 Protocol